 - i.
 File #1 (Attachments A-C) Notice of Eligibility and Experience Requirements, Intent to Apply Notification, Applicant Profile, Abstract, Table of Contents, and Project Narrative. - ii.
 File #2 (Attachments D-F) Work Plan, Staffing Plan, and Budget & Budget Justification. - iii.
-File #3 Letters of Agreement, Partner Documents, Business License, Active UEI Number, Certificate of Clean Hands, IRS Tax Exemption Letter, IRS W-9 Form, and IRS 990 Form. - iv.
-File #4 Audited Financial Statements, Separation of Duties Policy, and Board of Directors. - v.
-File #5 (Attachment G & Attachments 1-9) Advance Payment Request Form (if applicable), Attachment 1\, Attachment 2\, Attachment 3\, Attachment 4\, Attachment 5\, Attachment 6\, Attachment 7\, Attachment 8\, and Attachment 9\. \These Attachments are in a fillable PDF.
+File #3 Letters of Agreement, Partner Documents, Business License, Certificate of Occupancy, Certificate of Clean Hands, IRS W-9 Form, and IRS Tax Exemption Letter. - File #4 Audited Financial Statements, Separation of Duties Policy, and Board of Directors. - v.
+File #5 (Attachments 1-9 & Advance Payment Request Form (if applicable)) UEI Number, Attachment 1, Attachment 2, Attachment 3, Attachment 4, Attachment 5, Attachment 6, Attachment 7, Attachment 8 and Attachment 9.
+These Attachments are in a fillable PDF.
 Complete the PDF, "Save" and send PDF.

-Applications received at or after Monday, March 06, 2023, 12:01 PM ET, will not be accepted as a submission.
+Applications received at or after August 21, 2023, 12:01 PM ET, will not be accepted as a submission.
 Any additions or deletions to a submitted application will not be accepted.
-If you are able to email all five PDF files at one time, please feel free.
+If you are able to email all five PDF files at one time, please feel free to do so.
 Sending multiple emails with one PDF file each is acceptable.
 Application must be labeled and completely packaged for receipt by DBH.
 Unidentified emails of applications will not be accepted.

-Application submissions will be confirmed according to the date and time received in the Grants inbox.
+Application submissions will be confirmed according to the date and time received in the Grants inbox (dbh.grants@dc.gov) only.
 An automated email message will be sent to the submitting email address confirming only the "receipt" of that submission.
 You may not request updates to the "status" of a submission, as DBH will notify applicants of results after the review panel has closed.